 Will Long-Term Care Costs Increase over Time?

-Due to the financial problems with Social Security, Medicare, Medicaid, and the looming impact of a rapidly aging population, the Federal Government, any some states, offer tax incentives to individuals and businesses that purchase private Long-Term Care Insurance.
+Due to the financial problems with Social Security, Medicare, Medicaid, and the looming impact of a rapidly aging population, the Federal Government and several states offer tax incentives to individuals and businesses that purchase private Long-Term Care Insurance.

-LTC News provides a map that gives you the current cost of care in your state, availability of partnership plans and tax-incentives.
-Find your state: https://www.ltcnews.com/resources/states
+Remember, LTC News offers a state-by-state guide that includes the current cost of care in your state, availability of partnership plans, and tax-incentives.

 Tax Benefits of Long-Term Care Insurance